Remote Support: Paradigm Shift in Field Service Delivery

 - enhanced employee engagement

-While the current pandemic will eventually end, with each passing day it becomes increasingly clear that remote support – or some form of it – will become an industry standard in the field services of the future.
+While the current pandemic will eventually end, with each passing day it becomes increasingly clear that remote support – or some form of it – will become an industry standard in the field services of today.

 Remote support in field services is an emerging trend that’s been accelerated by a number of drivers, including a prioritized focus on increasing safety, reducing customer effort, utilizing technological advances, shifting to new performance-based SLAs, and optimizing costs.
 Rather than being a temporary measure, in many ways remote support has been a strategic enabler for innovative field service organizations across industries, as it offers important benefits to the business while keeping customers happy.
 View our webinar on this topic for a deeper look at the changing landscape of field service organizations.